hcholab/sfkit/docs/source/tutorial.rst

     1	80000	0.01069461	-0.19869300651888114

 Congratulations!
 You have successfully completed the *user-configured* Tutorial 1.
-You should have a better understanding of how to confiugre and execute a study using sfkit.
+You should have a better understanding of how to configure and execute a study using sfkit.
 Feel free to explore other workflows and data types or to use the platform for your own research projects.
-We also encourage you to go through Tutorial 2, which will show you haow to run a study with multiple participants.
+We also encourage you to go through `Tutorial 2 <https://sfkit.readthedocs.io/en/latest/tutorial_2.html>`__, which will show you how to run a study with multiple participants.